aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 We have collected some conclusive evidence that our procedure worked very nicely !

 There is however a significant drawback.
-If you want to increase the precision, your need to refine the grid.
+If you want to increase the precision, you need to refine the grid.
 But beware, on a fairly recent Macbook Pro with 16Gb of memory, the computation literally stalled when the number of grid points in both direction was multiplied by 2.
 We therefore need another way of handling this type of problems.

 +++

 ## Jacobi method

-In the previous section we have solved the Poisson equation by inverting the discretized laplacian operator.
+In the previous section we have solved the Poisson equation by inverting the discretized Laplace operator.
 This requires the explicit construction of the corresponding matrix and incurs a high storage cost associated with the computation of the inverse matrix.
 In this section we follow a radically different strategy and introduce a simple iterative method: the Jacobi method.

 Let's go back to our discretised Poisson equation.
 To simplify the notation, we assume here that $\Delta x=\Delta y = \Delta$; the extension to the more general case is quite simple.